binux/pyspider/docs/Deployment.md

 To deploy pyspider components in each single processes, you need at least one database service. pyspider now supports [MySQL](http://www.mysql.com/), [MongoDB](http://www.mongodb.org/) and [PostgreSQL](http://www.postgresql.org/).
 You can choose one of them.

 And you need a message queue service to connect the components together.
-[RabbitMQ](http://www.rabbitmq.com/) is the only choice currently.
+You can use [RabbitMQ](http://www.rabbitmq.com/), [Beanstalk](http://kr.github.io/beanstalkd/) or [Redis](http://redis.io/) as message queue.

 `pip install --allow-all-external pyspider[all]`